 Many people believe that happiness and success are linked to physical appearance.
 Therefore, it is no wonder that eating disorders have spread across the globe like a virus in an epidemic.

 “Approximately 24 million people in the U.S. struggle with an eating disorder.
 Almost 50 percent of these people also meet the criteria for depression,” Do Something, 11 Facts About Eating Disorders.
 Anorexia Nervosa has the highest mortality rate of any psychiatric disorder, as high as 20%.

 One of the main problems is the excessive importance of external beauty as being a key factor in attracting partners and overall success throughout life.
 Self-esteem is linked with beauty.
 This usually arises at puberty.
-It may also be triggered by the stress and pressure of daily life, pregnancy, divorce, job loss, etc.
+It may be triggered by the stress and pressure of modern life, specially with pregnancy, illness, divorce, job loss, etc.

-Besides the social factors previously discussed (where media and advertising have a decisive and perverse influence), several factors related to eating disorders have been identified: genetic factors, personal traits (self-esteem, perfectionism) and family factors (rigidity, lack of conflict resolution, over-protectiveness).
+Besides the social factors previously discussed (where social media and advertising have a decisive and perverse influence), several factors have been identified related to eating disorders: genetic factors, personal traits (self-esteem, perfectionism) and family factors (rigidity, lack of conflict resolution, over-protectiveness).

 There are several types of disorders, the most common are:

 No matter what their weight is, people with anorexia or bulimia see themselves as overweight or fat.
-They may engage in self-induced vomiting, abuse of diet aids or diuretics, and excessive exercise to avoid weight gain.
+They may engage in self-induced vomiting, the use and abuse of diet aids or any other type of drug to lose weight, and excessive exercise to avoid weight gain.

 They spend an insane amount of time planning, purchasing, and eating the right food.
-They may follow highly restrictive diets or plans such as raw veganism — it excludes all food and products of animal origin-, detox or cleanse programs.
+They may follow highly restrictive diets or plans such as raw veganism -it excludes all food and products of animal origin-, and they usually undergo detox or cleanse programs.
 They avoid going to restaurants or people’s houses (where junk food might be served) and become increasingly isolated and depressed.